cran/qtl/inst/README.txt

      "c:\Program Files\R".
 Why didn't Microsoft use "Programs" rather than "Program files"?

-  2. To install R/qtl, download the file "qtl.1.02-1.zip" (or the equivalent) and then do one of the following:
+  2. To install R/qtl, the simplest approach is to start R and type

+         install.packages("qtl")

+     This will download the binary from CRAN and install it.

-     a.
-Start R.  Select (on the menu bar) "Packages" and then "Install package from local zip file...".
+     Alternatively, you can download the "qtl.1.02-1.zip" (or the equivalent).
+Then start R and select (on the menu bar) "Packages" and then "Install package from local zip file...".
      Find the file "qtl_1.02-1.zip" on your hard drive, and click "Open".

-     b.
-Unzip the "qtl_1.02-1.zip" file into the directory
-        $RHOME\library (where $RHOME is something like c:\R\R-2.2.0).
-        Note that this should create a directory $RHOME\library\qtl containing the R source code and the compiled dll.

-        Start R and type "link.html.help()" to get the help files for the qtl package added to the help indices.

 INSTALLATION OF R AND R/QTL (MacOS version 10.2.x and above)